Should Psychiatry Test For Lead More?

 This isn’t a great state of affairs.
 But I only know three ways doctors can deal with it, and none of them are very good.

 The first is the one I learned at age 3 from my father teaching me to read out of evidence-based-medicine textbooks.
-You insist that nothing can be admitted into the medical canon it has some guideline-making-body’s stamp of approval, which the guideline-making-body will not give until a bunch of randomized controlled trials have validated every step of the model and shown that the proposed solutions definitely work on a large scale with every demographic of patient.
+You insist that nothing can be admitted into the medical canon unless it has some guideline-making-body’s stamp of approval, which the guideline-making-body will not give until a bunch of randomized controlled trials have validated every step of the model and shown that the proposed solutions definitely work on a large scale with every demographic of patient.
 Until then we will keep doing the things that have met that bar – which is basically giving people Lexapro and telling them to diet and exercise.
 This path assures you a long and prosperous career as a respected member of the medical establishment.

 The second is to become Dr. Oz.
 You fall in love with anything that has an even slightly plausible mechanism and at least one n = 15 study saying it works.
 I’m not talking about literal homeopathy here.
 I’m talking about things where if you ask a biologist whether it works, they just sort of shrug and say “well, it should“, and there’s a bunch of respectable research into it.
 But this is a really low bar, and if it’s the only one you hold yourself to, then you’re going to be the guy telling your patients they need heavy metal tests and vitamin levels and SPECT brain scans and screens for twenty latent infections just because they came in saying they’re tired all the time.
 This path assures you a lucrative daytime TV show and a side gig selling supplements with your picture on them.